ULL-PFPDI-GITBOOK-1617/Elaboracion-de-Material-Docente-con-GitBook/gitbook-y-github.md

 * Go to **settings** ⇒ **Webhooks** in your GitHub repo
 * Click on the **Add webhook** button to automatically create the webhook in your GitHub repo
   - ![Click on the **Add webhook** button](/assets/colaboracion/add-webhook-button.png)
+* Fill the form to configure the webhook
   - ![Configure the webhook](/assets/colaboracion/configuring-webhook.png)
 * Add the provided Webhook URL manually to your GitHub repository with access to Push events